JoshBoerma/AI-class-project-1/README.txt

 1. Name: Joshua Boerma, CWID: 10873500
 2. The project was made in C++ and compiled with g++ 6.1.0 (2016).
-    Make files were created and run with cmake version 3.23.0, however older versions should work.
+    Make files were created and run with cmake version 3.23.0, however some older versions should work.
+    Finally in order to use the compilation instructions below mingw32 must be installed, but it should be possible to compile the code through other methods if desired.
-3. I used Windows 10 to run and compile the code, along with mingw
+3. I used Windows 10 to run and compile the code.
 4. The code is strucuted around main, which is called when the program is run.
     Main includes the Graph class which will represent the graph from the given input.
     The Graph class includes the Node class and a map that maps strings (city names) to the node that represents that city.